bahrus/trans-render/README.md

 }
 ```

 [TODO]  Do only if a strong use case:  Infer engagement based on the name of the method.
-For example, suppose the model looks ike:
+For example, suppose the model looks like:

 ```TypeScript
 const model = {